Amherst-Statistics/RWorkshop2017-09/README.md

 ### Location and Parking

-TBA at Holy Cross: email will be sent out to participants.
+TBA at Holy Cross: email was sent out to participants.

 ### Laptops